coolsamson7/aspyx/README.md

 Aspyx is a small python libary, that adds support for both dependency injection and aop.

-The following features are supported
+The following di features are supported
 - constructor and setter injection
+- possibility to define custom injections
 - post processors
-- factory classes and methods
+- support for factory classes and methods
 - support for eager construction
-- support for singleton and request scopes
+- support for scopes singleton, request and thread
 - possibilty to add custom scopes
+- conditional registration of classes and factories
-- lifecycle events methods
+- lifecycle events methods `on_init`, `on_destroy`
-- bundling of injectable object sets by environment classes including recursive imports and inheritance
+- bundling of injectable objects according to their module location including recursive imports and inheritance
-- container instances that relate to environment classes and manage the lifecylce of related objects
+- instatiation of - possibly multiple - container instances - so called environments -  that manage the lifecylce of related objects
+- filtering of classes by associating "features" sets to environment ( similar to spring profiles )
 - hierarchical environments

+With respect to aop:
+- support for before, around, after and error aspects
+- `synchronized` decorator that adds locking to methods

 The library is thread-safe!